-Peer Data for New England Banks Q1 2019
+Peer Data for New England Banks: Q1 2020

-Below you will find our compilation of peer financial information for the three-month period ended March 31, 2019.
-Consistent with last quarter, each New England state has its own tab and there is a final tab that consolidates all of the banks in New England.
+Below you will find our compilation of peer financial information for the three-month period ended March 31, 2020.
+Consistent with last quarter, each New England state has its own tab and there is a final tab that consolidates all the banks in New England.

-The data includes a number of key credit quality, performance and capital adequacy ratios.
-We also include simple averages for each state and comparable ratios for all FDIC-insured institutions in the $100 million to $1.0 billion and $1.0 billion to $10.0 billion range.
+The data includes a number of key credit quality, performance, and capital adequacy ratios.
+We also include simple averages for each state and comparable ratios for all FDIC-insured institutions in the $100 million to $1.0 billion and $1.0 billion to $10.0 billion ranges.

 This information is all publicly available so it can be shared with others in your bank including board members.